appsparkler/study/DNS/deep_dive.md

 - wild card entries are not supported
 - the file can contain any number of entries
 - ip address can be IPv4 or an IPv6 address

+### DNS Resolver
+- `/etc/resolv.conf` on our system displays the DNS resolver used by our computer